CecileBeust/PA_Communities/README.md

 <img src="HGPS_community.png" alt="Alt text" title="Community idenfitied for Hutchinson-Gilford Progeria Syndrome in a multiplex network of biological interactions">

+*Caption: Community idenfitied for Hutchinson-Gilford Progeria Syndrome in a multiplex network of biological interactions*

 ## Folders

 * ```_00_data```: Folder containing the data files needed for the analysis (disease identifiers files, gmt files and some output files used in different steps of the analysis)